rrthomas/wincoll/README.md

   application to a suitable location (e.g. your Applications folder). macOS will probably refuse to run it until you have approved it in System Settings→Privacy and Security, under “Security”.
-* The Windows version is a single `.exe`.
-Unfortunately it is detected as a virus by most virus scanners, including Microsoft Defender, because Python apps have often been used to distribute malware.
-Hence, you will probably have to turn off virus scanning before you download it (to prevent it from being immediately quarantined or deleted), and then add an exception for it.
-After that, you can put the `.exe` file in a suitable location and double-click it to play.
+* The Windows version is a standard Microsoft installer.

 ### Python package